cwi-dis/igor/readme.md

 searching, selecting and combining (using expressions) of database elements.

-On top of that is a webserver (based on ``web.py``) that allows REST-like access to the database (GET, PUT, POST and DELETE methods).
+On top of that is a webserver (based on ``web.py``) that allows REST-like access to the database (GET, PUT, POST and DELETE methods), by default on port 9333.
 The server handles conversion between the internal (XML) format and external XML, JSON or plain text format.
 In addition to database access, the web server exposes internal functionality (for example to save the database), more general XPath